Back

 Structure your Confluence documentation

-While adding content to a Confluence page is easy, managing multiple ideas on one page can be challenging.
-If content gets too long, try not to squeeze everything onto one page.
-Rather, think of structuring your topic like an onion.
-First, give the reader a rough overview, then peel back each topic layer.
-The more clearly the content is presented, the easier it is for your users to find the right information.
+While adding content to a Confluence page is simple, managing multiple ideas on one page can be challenging.
+Avoid cramming too much information onto one page.
+Instead, think of structuring your topic like an onion—start with a general overview and delve deeper into each topic layer.
+A clear presentation of information will make it easier for your users to find what they need.

-One of the best practices to structure Confluence documentation is by creating child pages or linking to pages with specific labels.
+One of the best practices for structuring Confluence documentation is to create sub-pages or link to pages with specific labels.

 Vertical tabs on a page, created with the bitvoodoo Navitabs app